No Property Agent? No Worries!

 Look: there’s a place for real estate agents, and we get that too.
 But enough about the myths that only they can do this, beginning with the word agent, which means “someone who acts on your behalf”, not “someone who can do what you’re not authorised or able to do”, right?

 Selling your property privately begins with confidence.
-And when I talk about confidence I don’t necessarily mean a feeling (although that feeling will probably come after you sell that first time, which is what usually happens to our clients): I’m talking about an awareness of what you are able to do.
+And when we talk about confidence we don’t necessarily mean a feeling (although that feeling will probably come after you sell that first time, which is what usually happens to our clients): We’re talking about an awareness of what you are able to do.

 So let’s get into some questions about what you absolutely have to be able to do in order to go it alone without an agent.